Major Robert Laslett John Pott

 'Have you noticed that most of these bridges are founded on personal relationships?
 This is an essential factor in regard to the Lord Jesus.
 I do not ask if you belong to a Christian denomination or attend Church; but do you have a personal relationship to the Lord Jesus?'

 'You may be one of my generation with not much time to make peace with God.
 You may be doing lots of good for the Arnhem Veterans' Club and other charities, but have you loved God with all your heart, soul, mind and strength - His first command?
 So, if you have still failed to make you peace with Him, I beg you, in Christ's Name to delay no longer.
 What more can He do to prove His love for you?'

 'Or you may be a young person with all your life before you.
 Do not waste it!
 Start enjoying real Life with Jesus now.
 I received Christ into my life just before my 17th birthday, 58 years ago, and I have never regretted it.
 Though I have failed the Lord Jesus countless times, He has never failed me.
 He saved me on my seventh parachute jump, when I never saw my 'chute open.'

 'If He spared my life on 19th September 1944, when so many better men than I went to glory, it is surely my duty to share the news of this great Captain of our Salvation.
 I pray that you may make certain that you have crossed His BRIDGE TO THE FUTURE AND ETERNAL LIFE.'

 After returning to the UK from Oflag 79, John Pott continued to be involved with the Parachute Regiment until he retired to Inverness-Shire, Scotland, in 1972.
 In later years he was awarded the MBE.
 John Pott died in 2006.

-Thanks to John Pott for radically improving this biography of himself.
+Thanks to John Pott for his contributions to this page.

 Back to 156th Parachute Battalion